ymkjee/Programming_1/README.md

 The second dataset is the total amount of corona cases in each province of the Netherlands.
 The sewage dataset has a timeline from 3/30/2020 to 1/27/2021.
 This timeline is shorter than that of the total amount dataset.
 Because of this the data will be filtered on this timeline to give a more representative result.

+What should be taken into acount is that the amount of measured locations of sewage water has gone way up over time.
+A way to correct this is by only looking at the location that have been measured throughout, however this does lower the quality of te data.

+#### Another aspect that has to be taken into acount is the way of measuring.
+Firstly the RNA is counted per ml, later on it is measured as RNA flow per 10.000.

 ## data source both data files
 sewage data in json format and number of municipalities cumulative in json format. both can be found on: